lockejan/secure-text-editor/README.md

 There is also some sort of code documentation via doxygen.
 To create it, `cd` to the project root and execute `doxygen` via CLI.
 (Doxygen looks for it's config file in the current directory if not specified.)

+## Running Tests

+Unit tests are located alongside their respective projects:

+* `BcFactory/Tests` contains backend tests for the cryptography layer.
+* `SecureTextEditor/Tests` contains tests for the UI logic and file handling.

+All test projects target **.NET 8**.
+Execute them with the `dotnet test` command from the repository root after restoring dependencies.